purrarri/cypress-bdd03/README.md

+Updated as quick request from Richi as try to visit 'https://www.saucedemo.com/v1/'

 ## How to Run The Test in Headless Mode

  simply run the following command and sit back and drink your water.
 The results should come up in a bit.